SunnyMishra04/OBSIP_Landing_Page/README.md

 # OBSIP_Landing_Page
-I created a Landing page as Web development and designing intern at Oasis Infobyte
+I created a Landing page (Task #1) as Web development and designing intern at Oasis Infobyte